Having a Joint Replaced? Recover Quicker with Prehab

 - Proactive Pain Control: Another important part of the ERAS program is proactive pain control.
 Typically starting three days before surgery, we prescribe three non-opioid medications.
 These prescriptions work together in advance of your surgery to reduce inflammation, slow transmission of pain signals through the nerves, and treat the pain itself.
 These same medications are used post-operatively, greatly limiting the need for opioids.

 - No Fasting Required: Because we use regional instead of general anesthesia, there’s no need for you to fast.
 We give our patients a clear complex carbohydrate drink the night before surgery as well as the next morning.
 Patients are still not allowed solid food after midnight but can have clear liquids up to two hours before their procedure.
 As a result, our patients do not feel weak, hungry or dehydrated at surgery time.

 - After Surgery: Within hours of their surgery patients are returned to a normal diet, get dressed in their own comfortable clothing and then get up and move around with a therapist or nurse.

 - Physical Therapy: Ideally, patients are able to do physical therapy twice the day of surgery and once the next morning.
 At this point they can be safely discharged home to continue their recovery.

 - Recovery: Patients can fully bear weight on the operative leg and are only on crutches for one to two weeks.
 This compares to four to six weeks in the past.

-For more information on joint replacement and how we can help you, visit our Newport Orthopedics website.
+For more information on joint replacement and how we can help you, visit the Lifespan Orthopedics Institute website.